akamola/wp-blank/README.md

 ### WordPress

-- 3 widget areas: header, sidebar, footer
+- 2 widget areas: sidebar, footer
   - See `functions.php`
-  - Widget area token: `blanktheme-widgetarea-`
+  - Widget area token: `wpblank-widgetarea-`
-- Basic setup for menus
+- 1 menu in the header: primary
   - See `functions.php`
 - Basic setup for theme support features
   - See `functions.php`